Updated: August 2025

 Data may also be inadequate if you are making decisions about someone based on an incomplete understanding of the facts.
 In particular, if an individual asks you to supplement incomplete data under their right to rectification, this could indicate that the data might be inadequate for your purpose.

-A record of an opinion is not necessarily inadequate or irrelevant personal data just because the individual disagrees with it or thinks it has not taken account of information they think is important.
+A record of an opinion is not necessarily inadequate or irrelevant personal data just because the individual disagrees with it or thinks it has not taken into account information they think is important.

 If an opinion is likely to be controversial or very sensitive, or if it will have a significant impact when used or disclosed, it is even more important to state the circumstances or the evidence it is based on.
 If a record contains an opinion that summarises more detailed records held elsewhere, you should make this clear.